marcantondahmen/release-notes-action/README.md

-# Release Notes GitHub Action
+# Regex Filtered Release Notes Action

 This GitHub action creates a release with a simple changelog when a tag is pushed and is based on the [Automatic Releases](https://github.com/marvinpinto/action-automatic-releases) action.
 The changelog is generated out of commits between the current and the latest tag.
 Commits can optionally be filtered by a regex pattern to only include matching messages.
 Commit messages are parsed following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.